 6. Mayhem Scooter Bar

-Looking for a top shelf steel bar for your ride?
-The Mayhem Company’s chromoly steel bars are handcrafted and offer one of the highest quality in the world of steel bars.
-This 4-piece bar is made of tough 4130 chromoly steel.
-Each of the pieces are put together professionally using high strength TIG welding.
+Looking for a top-shelf steel bar for your ride?
+The Mayhem Company’s Chromoly steel bars are handcrafted and offer one of the highest quality in the world of steel bars.
+This 4-piece bar is made of tough 4130 Chromoly steel.
+Each of the pieces is put together professionally using high-strength TIG welding.
 Powder coat finish makes them extremely durable.

 The overall strength and design makes it a really great and affordable upgrade for your scooter.

 - TIG welded professionally

 - Tough and sleek 4 piece design

 - Powder Coated for durability